Jeremy Roenick: One Black Mark On An Otherwise Stellar Career

 LOS ANGELES — At a press conference on August 6, San Jose Sharks forward Jeremy Roenick announced his retirement from the National Hockey League, ending a glorious NHL career that saw him don the jerseys of the Chicago Blackhawks, Phoenix Coyotes, Philadelphia Flyers, Los Angeles Kings and the Sharks.

 In that twenty-year span, Roenick scored 513 goals and contributed 703 assists for 1,216 points with 1,463 penalty minutes in 1,363 regular-season games.
 The only American-born players who have scored more goals are Mike Modano and Keith Tkachuk.

 In the playoffs, Roenick scored 53 goals and tallied 69 assists for 122 points with 115 penalty minutes in 154 games, although the Stanley Cup would elude him.

 In international play, Roenick represented the United States at the 1998 and 2002 Olympic Games (won the silver medal in 2002).
 He also played in the 1992 Canada Cup, World Championships (1991, runner-up) and World Junior Championships (1988 and 1989).

-Roenick, easily one of the greatest US-born players to ever play the game and who will undoubtedly be inducted into the Hockey Hall of Fame in his first year of eligibility, should be proud of what he accomplished in his twenty years in the NHL.
+Roenick, easily one of the greatest US-born players to ever play the game and who will undoubtedly be inducted into the Hockey Hall of Fame, should be proud of what he accomplished in his twenty years in the NHL.

 “I am not only happy but proud of the twenty-year career that I have had in the National Hockey League,” said Roenick.
 “To end my career on my terms was very important to me and I must thank [Sharks Executive Vice President and General Manager] Doug Wilson and the San Jose Sharks organization for providing me that opportunity.”